-Creating your dream home is a unique opportunity, giving you the chance to create something that’s truly bespoke in every way.
+Creating your dream home is a unique opportunity, giving you the chance to design and build something that’s truly bespoke in every way.
 But how do you actually make it happen?

 From coming up with a design through to securing planning consent and running the project on site, there’s a whole host of considerations to take into account.